marcus-grant/dots-tmux/README.md

 Or you can do what I do, which is to use my own [ansible role](https://github.com/marcus-grant/role-mydotfiles) that will automatically manage downloading, linking, and running post install actions necessary, which in this case are fairly simple.

-I used to use [Oh My TMUX](https://github.com/gpakosz/.tmux) as my tmux dotfiles because, credit where it's due, is HIGHLY filled with features, but does so with abstractions that make it difficult for me to customize the way I want.
-For me in particular, it made it very dificult to use [TPM](https://github.com/tmux-plugins/tpm) or the Tmux Plugin Manager, which allows me to install fancy plugins to significantly improve features.

-The default setup is of course the tmux defaults, but also uses [tmux-plugins/tmux-sensible](https://github.com/tmux-plugins/tmux-sensible)to reduce clutter in the configuration file and to as the plugin implies, give a *sensible* base to start from that most tmux users will likely understand.

 Keymaps
 -------